jettdembin/jobBoardApi/README.md

 # Remote Now API

-This is a Job Board application created through the use on remoteok.com API key.
+This is a Job Board application created through the use of remoteok.com's API key.

 The application demonstrates the aquisition of data through an API.